KiranGunathilaka/cone_detection_and_navigation/README.md

 ## 1.4.
 Testing the model

-Open the `notebooks/inference.ipynb` and run it.
+Open the `./cone_detection_model/notebooks/inference.ipynb` and run it.

-Or run the `scripts/predict.py` after changing the input data directory
+Or run the `./cone_detection_model/scripts/predict.py` after changing the input data directory

 ### 1.5.
 Training Visualizations

-Training progress plots are included in the `training_results/` directory.
+Training progress plots are included in the `./cone_detection_model/training_results/` directory.

 ### 1.6 Special Notes
-The weights of the final model(.pt files) that was trained for the 3 classes is available in the `models` directory.
+The weights of the final model(.pt files) that was trained for the 3 classes is available in the `./cone_detection_model/models` directory.

 The notebook that was used for the entire training and testing is available in the notebooks directory

-Results from predictions are in the `runs/` directory
+Results from predictions are in the `./cone_detection_model/runs/` directory